spessasus/sf2-rmidi-specification/README.md

 - Interpret the `IPIC` chunk and support the [required image formats](#ipic-chunk-requirements).

 As of 2024-08-06, SpessaSynth meets this level of compatibility.

+## Self-Contained File
+A self-contained file is defined as a SF2 RMIDI file which only refers to its own SoundFont bank,
+and the said bank contains **all and only** the necessary presets to play the file.
+Writing self-contained RMIDI files is recommended, but not required.

+As such,
+the MIDI file must be checked by the software writing the file for any program changes that do not have a corresponding preset within the sound bank and correct them.
+The software also must remove all unnecessary samples, instruments and presets from the sound bank to keep the file size to a minimum.

 ## Recommendations for Writing RMIDI Files
 The following recommendations are not required for file validity but are advised: